Skip to main content

 When you make a Teams call, your audio, video, and screen sharing are sent over the network as streams of network "packets" - hundreds every minute.

-For example, a network switch or router may be failing, or a home worker sharing the Wi-Fi with family who are streaming video or playing online games.
+For example, a network switch or router may be failing, or a site may not have enough bandwidth for Teams and other applications.
+A home worker may be sharing the Wi-Fi with family who are streaming video or playing online games.

 Packet loss is usually expressed as a percentage of packets that don't reach their destination in time, or at all.

-You may experience packet loss if a network is too busy (too many people trying to use a limited amount of bandwidth), network equipment is malfunctioning, or the signals used for Wi-Fi or 4G are poor.
+You may experience packet loss if a network is too busy (too many people trying to use a limited amount of bandwidth), network equipment is malfunctioning, or the signals used for Wi-Fi or mobile broadband are poor.

 Teams and Skype for Business record the average and maximum packet loss on a call, along with lots of other data.